nuuuwan/news_lk3_data/README.md

 President of the Islamic Republic of Iran Dr. Ebrahim Raisi arrived at the Mattala Rajapaksa International Airport (MRIA) a short while ago for the opening of the the Uma Oya Multipurpose Development Project.

+He was welcomed at the Mattala Airport by PM Dinesh Gunawardane.

+During his one-day official visit, President Raisi will inaugurate the Uma Oya Multipurpose Development Project (UOMDP).

 ◼️

 [Data](articles/75d3f176.json)